djeada/Git-Notes/notes/09_synchronization.md

 ### Keeping a Forked Repository Updated

-When working with forked repositories, it's common to want to synchronize your fork with the original (or "upstream") repository:
+When working with forked repositories, it's common to want to synchronize your fork with the original (or "upstream") repository to ensure that your fork remains up-to-date with the latest changes.
+Here’s a detailed guide on how to keep your forked repository synchronized with the upstream repository:

-1. First, ensure you've added the original repository as an upstream:
+I. **Adding the Upstream Repository**

+The first step is to add the original repository, from which you forked your project, as an upstream remote repository.
+This is done so you can fetch changes from the original repository to keep your fork updated.

 ```bash
 git remote add upstream original_repo_url
 ```

-2. Fetch the changes from the upstream repository:
+Replace `original_repo_url` with the URL of the original repository.

+II. **Fetching Changes from the Upstream Repository**

+Fetching retrieves the latest changes from the upstream repository.
+This does not apply any changes to your working directory or your fork, but it updates your local copy of the upstream repository's branches.

 ```bash
 git fetch upstream
 ```

+III. **Merging Changes from Upstream**

-3. Merge the changes from the upstream's master branch into your current branch:
+After fetching the updates from the upstream repository, the next step is to merge those updates into your current branch.
+This applies the changes from the upstream repository’s master branch to your current branch.

 ```bash
 git merge upstream/master
 ```

-4. Push these merged changes to your remote fork:
+You may need to resolve any merge conflicts that arise during this step.

+IV. **Pushing Merged Changes to Your Remote Fork**

+Once you have successfully merged the changes, you need to push these changes to your forked repository on GitHub (or any other remote repository service).
+This ensures that your fork on the remote server is up-to-date with the upstream repository.

 ```bash
 git push origin branch_name
 ```

+Replace `branch_name` with the name of the branch you are working on (e.g., `main`, `master`, `development`).

+V. **Fetch and Merge in a Single Step**

-5. Alternatively, you can fetch and merge in a single step using:
+Alternatively, you can fetch and merge the upstream repository’s master branch into your current branch in a single step using the `git pull` command.
+This command is a shorthand for `git fetch` followed by `git merge`.

 ```bash
 git pull upstream master
 ```

+This method combines the fetch and merge operations, making it quicker and easier to synchronize your fork with the upstream repository.